jamescarr/refactor/README.md

 # Epyon

-A command-line tool for safely refactoring Python imports.
-Named after the Gundam Epyon from Mobile Suit Gundam Wing, which represents perfect transformation and adaptation - much like how this tool helps you transform and adapt your Python imports with precision and reliability.
+A command-line tool for safely refactoring Python imports and moving definitions between modules.
+Named after the Gundam Epyon from Mobile Suit Gundam Wing, which represents perfect transformation and adaptation - much like how this tool helps you transform and adapt your Python code with precision and reliability.

 ## Features

 - Safe, precise import replacement using Python's concrete syntax tree (CST)
+- Move class and function definitions between modules while updating all imports
 - Preserves code formatting and comments
 - Handles complex import cases (aliased imports, multi-line imports)
 - Dry run mode to preview changes